robenkleene/robenkleene.github.io/_posts/2020-09-21-the-era-of-visual-studio-code.md

 [^sublimehqhire]: Will Bond was [hired by Sublime HQ in 2016](https://www.sublimetext.com/blog/articles/sublime-text-3-build-3103).

 [^textmate2hasabuiltinbundlebrowser]: [TextMate 2](https://macromates.com/), released in December 2011, also had the first [built-in extension browser](https://macromates.com/blog/2011/locating-bundles/) in a popular text editor.

+[^onlighttable]: [Light Table](http://lighttable.com/), released in 2012, is another important milestone in the web-based text editor journey.
+Light Table uses [NW.js](https://nwjs.io/) (formerly node-webkit), a predecessor to Electron, and it had an integrated package manager---foreshadowing the same combination that Atom would use a couple of years later.

+    What's most interesting about Light Table that it focused on innovative new features first, like watching variables change as code executes, evaluating code inline, and embedding running projects in the editor itself (some of these features inspired by Bret Victor's seminal ["Inventing on Principle"](https://vimeo.com/36579366) talk).
+These are features that even now, eight years later, have been slow to make it into the text editors that followed.

+    Light Table was about new features that weren't available anywhere else, whereas Atom, its closet successor that used a similar web-based approach, was about incremental improvements over previous text editors.
+Atom's main feature was that it was web-based, whereas Light Table was about new features that had never been done before.

 [^electronwasmadeforatom]: Electron was originally called ["Atom Shell"](https://www.electronjs.org/blog/electron).